Course 20483: Programming in C#

 - Using XAML to Design a User Interface

 Module 10: Improving Application Performance and ResponsivenessThis module explains how to improve the throughput and response time of applications by using tasks and asynchronous operations.LessonsAfter completing this module, students will be able to:

 - Customizing the Appearance of Student Photographs

-- Styling the Logon View
+- Styling the Logon View and the StudentPhoto Control

 - Define XAML views and controls to design a simple graphical user interface.